CMakePP/CMakePPLang/README.rst

 .. code-block:: cmake

-   # Create an instance of the class called "my_auto" using the default CTOR
+   # Call the default class constructor (CTOR) to create an instance of
+   # Automobile called "my_auto"
    Automobile(CTOR my_auto)

    # Access the "color" attribute and save it to the var "my_autos_color"